Chinoscode111/Foundations_of_VLSI_CAD/logic_simulator/README.md

 ### How to create a txt file containing the Verilog-like description of your digital circuit

-Write the verilog discription of your circuit in a vrilog file.
+Write the verilog discription of your circuit in a verilog file.

 #### **Command Workflow**
 Here’s an explanation of your Yosys commands and what each does: